mr-rigden/gazette/README.md

     canonicalURL: 'https://rigden.dev/sample'
 Adding this is change the canonical link metatag.

+## Performance

+The `faker.site.py` script allows you to generate fake content for testing.
+We'll be using this to test performance.
+As always performance will vary based on your machine.
+Here are the number from my machine.
+Also there will be variability considering the random tags.
+But, it should give you a decent idea.

+For a site with 10 posts and a random number of tags:

+    0.355s

+For a site with 100 posts and a random number of tags:

+    2.680s

+For a site with 1000 posts and a random number of tags:

+    1m 3.475s

+ For a site with 1000 posts and no tags:

+    1.596s

 ## History
+The program is under active development.
+Once thing stabalize, I'll start updating the history.

 * August 29, 2019 - Initial testing release v0.1.1

 ## Authors